This version of the SonarQube documentation is no longer maintained. It relates to a version of SonarQube that is not active.

-If your SonarQube Server instance is configured with HTTPS and a self-signed certificate then you must add the self-signed certificate to the trusted CA certificates of the SonarScanner.
+If your SonarQube Server instance is Securing SonarQube Server behind a proxy and a self-signed certificate then you must add the self-signed certificate to the trusted CA certificates of the SonarScanner.

 In addition, if mutual TLS is used then you must define the access to the client certificate at the SonarScanner level.